 Compensation includes all pay we receive working for BJC.
-This can be base salary, overtime pay and any premium compensation we are awarded, such as Employees Exceeding Expectations (EEE) and spot bonuses.
+This can be base salary, overtime pay and any premium compensation we are awarded, such as spot bonuses.
 Other forms of payment are made on our behalf for coverage like Workers' Compensation or Social Security, providing payable benefits if we are injured at work or when we retire.

 BJC compensation principles: